tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 client-facing and backend servers when running ECH in Split Mode.
 However, for Split Mode in particular, ECH makes two additional assumptions:

-1. The channel between the client-facing and backend server is authenticated such that the backend server only accepts messages from trusted client-facing servers.
+1. The channel between each client-facing and each backend server is authenticated such that the backend server only accepts messages from trusted client-facing servers.
 The exact mechanism for establishing this authenticated channel is out of scope for this document.